What Time is the Powerball Drawing Tonight?

 Tonight’s jackpot is big.
-It’s the fifth largest in the 25-year history of the game.
-But the odds of winning are just one in 292.2 million.
+It’s the ninth largest in the history of the game and the 12 largest in U.S. lotto history.
+Last Friday a winner from Illinois took home $393 million from Mega Millions.

+If you win the Powerball, you’ll win $430 million which has a cash value of $273.4 million.

 - Match the Powerball – $4

-Note: (UPDATE: Something went wrong with the live stream tonight and it didn’t work for many people.
-The winning numbers were 64 – 43 – 60 – 9 – 15 and a powerball of 4.)